LittleGreenViper/PassKeysDemo/README.md

 ## DEPENDENCIES

-The server side of this project relies on the well-established [WebAuthn PHP Library](https://github.com/lbuchs/WebAuthn).
+- The server side of this project relies on the well-established [WebAuthn PHP Library](https://github.com/lbuchs/WebAuthn), to provide authentication services.

+- The client side of this project relies on the [KeychainSwift Library](https://github.com/evgenyneu/keychain-swift), to ease integration into the iOS keychain.

-The app side requires iOS 17 or greater.
+- The client requires iOS 17 or greater.

+- The server requires a simple LAMP server, with PHP 8 or greater.

 ## LICENSE: